-- 3. Transaction related fees
+3) Transaction related fees

 - 1. Execution fees for brokerage

 - 2. Settlement fees incurred by the Sub-Fund's business transactions

-- Collateral fees
+- 3. Collateral fees

-- 4. Other expenses
+4) Other expenses

 - 1. A fee for research costs.
-The research costs, if any, amount to a maximum of 0,20 % p.a. of the net assets of the relevant Sub-Fund.

-- 2. All taxes and duties owed on the Sub-Fund's assets and income
+The research costs, if any, amount to a maximum of 0,20 % p.a. of the net assets of the relevant Sub-Fund. - 2.
+All taxes and duties owed on the Sub-Fund's assets and income

-- Audit fees

-- 4. Fees for country specific tax reporting and / or the audit thereof, depending on the countries of distribution

-- 5. Expenses connected with publications and supply of information to investors, specifically for the disclosure of the NAV, for the provision of the Prospectus as well as for the production and provision of the KIIDs
+- 3. Audit fees - 4.
+Fees for country specific tax reporting and / or the audit thereof, depending on the countries of distribution - 5.
+Expenses connected with publications and supply of information to investors, specifically for the disclosure of the NAV, for the provision of the Prospectus as well as for the production and provision of the KIDs

-- 6. CSSF fees